 - Keep your boiler clear from clutter – boilers need ventilation and easy access.

 - Insulate your pipes to prevent the boiler from freezing.
 When the temperature drops below zero, the boiler can cut out as a safety precaution.

 - A faulty boiler can produce carbon monoxide: ‘the silent killer’, it is a gas you can’t see, smell or taste.
 Every home should have a carbon monoxide detector with an alarm.
 Put it near to the boiler and check monthly that it is fully functioning.

 Satsuma Loans can provide help with emergency expenses:

 Between December and February is when boiler repair work is most frequently carried out.
 If you need help financing this unwanted expense, contact Satsuma Loans who may be able to help.

-Satsuma Loans offers short-term loans to let people spread out unexpected expenses by repaying in weekly segments.
-And you can choose to repay over a time period that’s best for you, with varying repayment terms of up to a maximum of 52 weeks.
+Satsuma Loans offers short-term loans to let people spread out unexpected expenses by repaying in monthly or weekly instalments.
+And you can choose to repay over a time period that’s best for you, with varying repayment terms of up to a maximum of 12 months.

 We won’t charge you any fees, ever.
 You just give back the interest and the total amount you agree to when you take out the loan.

 Representative example: £400 loan repayable over 6 months.
 6 monthly payments of £126.40.
 Rate of interest 179% p.a. fixed.
 Representative 991% APR.
 Total amount payable is £758.40.